hgNU2023/data_viz_390_hg/SFB1.md

 Violence against women and girls is still one of the most widespread human rights violations in the world––in fact, in March, the UN chief stated that violence against women and girls may be the world’s “longest, deadliest pandemic” ([UN News](https://news.un.org/en/story/2022/03/1114472
 )).
 Why has this pandemic of violence endured?
 By looking into data regarding this issue, we can help shed light on why this violence has such strong roots and what can be done to turn the vicious trend around.

 It is difficult to get up-to-date and accurate data in the area of domestic violence because of the social stigma and potential danger that prevent females from reporting.
-However, [there is a dataset with survey data from the past decade that spans 70 countries](https://www.kaggle.com/datasets/andrewmvd/violence-against-women-and-girls).
+However, [there is a dataset I accessed through Kaggle with survey data from the past decade that spans 70 countries](https://www.kaggle.com/datasets/andrewmvd/violence-against-women-and-girls).
 The dataset is from a Demographic and Health Survey ([DHS](https://dhsprogram.com/data/data-collection.cfm
 )), which, according to The DHS Program website, is a “nationally representative population-based survey with a large sample size (usually between 5,000 and 30,000 households)” (DHS).
 This data could give some important insight into the intricacy of violence against women worldwide.

 There are many factors that lead to the unjust treatment of women, many of which are known and some of which still need to be studied.
 To have the best chance at coming up with solutions to the issue of this violence, it is important to dive deep into potentially causal issues. **In this dataset, the focus is on the perception of whether a husband hitting or beating a wife is justified.** The respondents were given a list of statements and instructed to indicate whether they agree or disagree.
 The statements were as follows: